tcranston/cit-monroebrothers/Services/training.md

 permalink: /services/training/
 ---

 With thirty years of experience in designing and operating cryogenic systems, Monroe Brothers Ltd can provide lectures in cryogenics.
 The lectures are delivered as PowerPoint slides along with a 130 page printed manual.
-The manual can be read and studied in isolation but is used in conjunction with the PowerPoint slides which make reference to the section and page number.
+The manual can be read and studied in isolation but is used in conjunction with the PowerPoint slides which make reference to the section and page number in the manual.

 A standard two day training course includes the following modules:
 * Properties of cryogens